isaact/vue-infinity/README.md

 ### v0.8.0 (2025-08-11)

+#### New Components and Features
-- **Gallery Web Component**:
+**Gallery Web Component**:
 - Simple: Easy to use web component for displaying image galleries with lazy loading, responsive layout and memory efficiency.
 - Framework Agnostic: Use in any frontend framework or even plain JavaScript.
 - Flexible: Methods to update images and scroll to specific items
+- Playground App: Added a demo for the Gallery component in the playground app.
-  - Documentation Updates: Added comprehensive examples for Vue, React, Svelte, and plain JavaScript
+- Documentation Updates: Added comprehensive examples for Vue, React, Svelte, and plain JavaScript **Carousel Component**:
-  - Playground Demo: Added a playground demo
+- Similar to the Gallery but for any type of content.
+- Supports lazy loading, easy layout and memory efficiency.
+- Supports custom item templates and dynamic content sizing.

 ### v0.7.0 (2024-07-01)